justadlet/minderbbot/README.md

 ## ✨ Features

-- Notifications about new grades
+- Keep your notes
-- Notifications about new webworks
+- Reminding about your tasks
-- Reminders of upcoming lectures

 ## 💻 Stack